-1 NASA-STD-7012 Section Description Requirement in this Standard Applicable (Enter Yes or No) Comments 2.
-Proof pressure tests can be performed in conjunction with the leak test.
-4.1.4 General Requirements for Leak Testing [LTR 4] Prior to initiating a leak test, the test article external and internal surfaces shall be prepared to meet the specific program or project cleanliness requirements to remove any foreign object debris and moisture from potential leaks.
-4.1.5 General Requirements for Leak Testing [LTR 5] When temperature affects the sealing materials or surfaces, the leak test shall be conducted at the minimum and maximum qualification, acceptance, or protoflight temperature limits.
+NASA-STD-7012A Section Description Requirement in this Standard Applicable (Enter Yes or No) Comments 4.1.3 General Requirements for Leak Testing [LTR 3] For the pressurized test articles, a proof pressure test shall be performed once prior to the first leak test during the qualification, acceptance, and protoflight testing.
+Notes: 1.
+Preliminary leak tests may be performed prior to the proof pressure test to establish a baseline.
+2. Proof pressure tests can be performed in conjunction with the leak test.
+4.1.4 General Requirements for Leak Testing [LTR 4] Prior to initiating a leak test, the test article external and internal surfaces shall be cleaned to meet the specific program and/or project cleanliness requirements with the dual purpose of removing any foreign object debris and moisture from potential leaks, and protecting test personnel from potentially toxic and/or hazardous fluid.
+4.1.5 General Requirements for Leak Testing [LTR 5] When temperature affects the sealing materials or surfaces, the leak test shall be conducted at the minimum and maximum temperature limits at least once during qualification, acceptance, or protoflight testing.
 4.2.1 Leak Test Methods [LTR 6] The leak test method shall detect leakage rates less than or equal to one-half of the MALR.
 4.2.1.1 Leak Test Methods [LTR 7] The sensitivity of the leak test setup used to implement any quantitative leak test method for total leak testing shall be verified through its calibration prior to and after the leak test.
 4.2.1.2 Leak Test Methods [LTR 8] The sensitivity of the leak test setup used to implement any semi-quantitative leak test method for local leak testing to pinpoint a specified single-point leakage rate shall be verified through its calibration prior to and after the leak test.
-4.2.2 Leak Test Methods [LTR 9] Leak testing of the test articles shall be performed using one of the following leak test methods/techniques as defined in Table 1, Leak Test Methods for Pressure Integrity Verification and Pinpointing Local Leaks, and in accordance with its related method/technique requirements specified in section 5 of this NASA Technical Standard: a.
-Method I [1] 1 and [2], II, IV [2], V [1], VII, VIII, IX [1] and [2], X, XI, XII, or XIII, as appropriate, for pressurized test articles. c.
+4.2.2 Leak Test Methods [LTR 9] Leak testing of the test articles shall be performed using one of the following leak test methods/techniques as defined in Table 1, Leak Test Methods for Pressure Integrity Verification and Pinpointing Local Leaks, and in accordance with its related method/technique requirements specified in section 5 of this Standard: a.
+Method I [1] 1 and [2], II, V [1], VII [1], [2], [3], and [4,] VIII, IX [1] and [2], X, XI, XII, or XIII, as appropriate, for pressurized test articles. b.
 Method III, IV [1] and [2], V [2], VI, or XIV, as appropriate, for sealed test articles.
 1 A number in brackets following a Roman numeral, e.g., V [1], refers to the technique number in a specific method.
 Also, see section 5.